Choosing the Right Closed-Loop Processing System for Your Lab

 Making Your Final Decision

-The best closed-loop extraction system matches your current production needs while leaving room for growth.
+The best closed-loop processing system matches your current production needs while leaving room for growth.
 It meets every applicable safety code.
 It uses quality materials and construction methods.
-Above all, it comes from a manufacturer who understands solvent extraction compliance inside and out.
+Above all, it comes from a manufacturer who understands solvent processing compliance inside and out.

 C1D1 Labs builds every system in the USA with full ASME compliance and fire protection engineering support.
 When you invest in the right equipment from the start, you avoid costly retrofits and compliance failures down the road.